Policy

 As it relates to the key performance areas noted in the Monitoring College Effectiveness policy, the Board is interested in student interest, enrollment, academic success, transfer readiness, completion, and deployment.

 The measures and indicators suggested below are advisory in nature and are intended to provide the President with a broad range of ideas as to what the Board might find helpful as it monitors the College’s progress on the key performance areas for this Strategic Outcome.
-The President, at their discretion, can modify the measures and indicators as needed.
+The President, at his/her discretion, can modify the measures and indicators as needed.

 Specific measures for student interest may include data that illustrates how students access transfer pathways.
 Potential indicators might include the number of articulation agreements, including 2+2 and 3+1 arrangements, available to students.
+Articulation agreement deletions, additions, and revisions to existing agreements could be noted.

 Specific measures for enrollment may include data that reflects credit-hours, FTE, and headcount of students taking transfer courses.
 Data aggregated by student demographic profiles is appropriate.
-Potential indicators might identify the average credit load by semester; number of students participating in early college programs; number of students participating in dual enrollment courses; and/or average credits earned by semester for transfer students.
+Potential indicators might identify: the average credit load by semester; number of students participating in early college programs; number of students participating in dual enrollment courses; and/or average credits earned by semester for transfer students.

 Specific measures for academic success may include data that reflects student learning outcome attainment and student performance in transfer courses.
 Potential indicators might identify the percentage of students who pass a transfer course with a grade of C or better and percentage of students who receive a D, F, or W in transfer courses.